danforthcenter/plantcv/docs/analyze_stem.md

 - **Output data stored:** Data ('stem_angle', 'stem_height', and 'stem_length')
     automatically gets stored to the [`Outputs` class](outputs.md) when this function is ran.
-    These data can always get accessed during a workflow.
+    All data stored in the Outputs class gets printed out while running [print_results](print_results.md) but these data can always get accessed during a workflow.
 For more detail about data output see [Summary of Output Observations](output_measurements.md#summary-of-output-observations)

  ```python